bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:02:18

-So guys, a lot has happened in OpVault since we had you here.
+So guys, a lot has happened in `OP_VAULT` since we had you here.
 I think it was episode 23.
 And at that time, you had not even made the BIP public yet.
 So a lot changed.